asenawritescode/PHP/CRUD App/README.md

 **Version 1.0.0**

-This is a simple CRUD app built in procedural PHP buiild with the PDO extension for handling database operations.
+This is a simple CRUD app built in procedural PHP, built with the PDO extension for handling database operations.

 ## Requirements